-The regulations requirements of Article 8 shall apply to all land in the Town of Greensboro defined as the Shoreland Protection District in Section 8.4 below, which is comprised of lands contiguous to and in the immediate vicinity of Caspian Lake and the western shore of Eligo Lake.
+The regulations of Article 8 shall apply to all land in the Town of Greensboro defined as the Shoreland Protection District which is comprised of lands contiguous to and in the immediate vicinity of Caspian Lake and the western shore of Eligo Lake.
 See Maps and Boundary Descriptions for the Caspian Shoreland Protection District and the Eligo Shoreland Protection District in the Appendix.
 In addition to the regulation of Land Development, this article provides standards for the creation of Impervious Surface and Cleared Area, the removal of vegetation, and the minimization of damage to lakes and shorelands caused by erosion.